Sale!

 As this is a desktop computer, it offers a lot more flexibility than the laptops that Minifree provides (and better performance).
 The next sections will talk about these upgrades, and some of the work that goes into everything.

-WiFi upgrade available: Intel AX210 available for a fee.
+WiFi upgrade available (Intel AX210 card): available for a fee.
+High speed, at least 500Mbps speeds in our testing.
 It supports the newer 802.11ax, 802.11ac and 802.11n standards.
 See: https://minifree.org/product/intel-ax210/

 *Stock* Dell fans installed.
 The machine runs relatively quiet, but quieter Noctua fans are available.
 See: https://minifree.org/product/noctua-fans/